linux-cultist/venv-selector.nvim/README.md

 search = {
   settings = {
     options = {
       debug = false                     -- switches on/off debug output
       on_result_callback = nil          -- callback function for all searches
-      fd_binary_name = fd       -- plugin looks for `fd` or `fdfind` but you can set something else here }
+      fd_binary_name = fd               -- plugin looks for `fd` or `fdfind` but you can set something else here enable_default_searches = true    -- switches all default searches on/off }
   }
 }